udexon/SAIGON/Bootstrapping_Artificial_Intelligence.md

 One most crucial factor: Homoiconicity -- program can be analyse as data, due to its simple structure.
 99% or more of existing programs are NOT homoiconic.
 Knowledge of homoiconicity is rare.
 Too rare.
 Even Forth programmers are not concerned about this issue.

+Proof: Human language is homoiconic; Stack machine is simplest machine; Human brain could operate like a stack machine -- which is conceived by human brain; Try to prove it, contrary or otherwise, proving process will show truth.

 We propose modifications to the Turing Test based on techniques derived from graph theory.
 More specifically,

 (i) Turing Test is generalized to a suite of enumerable tests, i.e. Enumerated Turing Tests.